rainbowdashlabs/sql-java/docs/02/select.md

   AND player_name ILIKE 'm%';
 ```

-Unlike the other databases the `LIKE` is case sensitive in Postgres.
-Thats why we need to use `ILIKE` here.
+Unlike the other databases the `LIKE` is case-sensitive in Postgres.
+That's why we need to use `ILIKE` here.

 </details>